Recent Memories

 I was brought up in Glenboig.
 We moved to England in 1973, however I have great memories.
 I remember going to the old St Joseph' School that sank, so we had to go to St Barbara's in Muirhead.
 I made my holy communion in the old chapel next to the old school.
 We stayed in the old pre-fabs and then went to live in Easdale Path.
 I can remember the gas houses being built.
 My twin brother and I had many friends in Glenboig.
 I get a lump in my throat every time I come back.

 I grew up the Edgware area after being born in Bushey, Hertfordshire.
 My mum and I moved to Boston Road, Burnt Oak to live with my grandad and nan.
 At first I went to Barnfield Primary School.
 We then moved to Cricklewood for a short while before moving to a brand new house in Bushfield Close, Edgware.
 I was about 7 years old.
-At first I attended Edgware Primary School off the Edgware Road, before moving ...see more
+At first I attended Edgware Primary School off the Edgware Road, before moving to ...see more

 George Orwell (real name Eric Blair), who was the author of '1984' and 'Animal Farm', is buried in All Saints' churchyard.